 As you can see, VivoBook 15 has a lot to offer.
 Its only drawback is the lack of an IPS monitor panel.

 We are moving to the last low-priced laptop option.

 This one is perfect for those who are really on the budget.
 It checks all the minimum requirements for a laptop to efficiently run the graphic design apps.
 However, you’ll have to upgrade to a more advanced model faster than the other options on the list.

 Lenovo IdeaPad comes with the Intel 10th Gen Dual-Core i3-1005G1 CPU and is not as fast as the other alternatives on the list.
 Even though it doesn’t offer an ultra-high-speed processor, it’s armed with 8GB DDR4 RAM.

-You can store your designs on the 256GB PCI-e SSD, which is on the lower end of the storage capacity.
-However, it is enough for someone who doesn’t work daily with Adobe programs that might create enormous data files.
+You can store your designs on the 256GB PCI-e SSD on the lower end of the storage capacity.
+However, it is enough for someone who doesn’t work daily with Adobe programs to create enormous data files.

 Let’s not forget the looks of the Lenovo IdeaPad.
 Although it is the cheapest option on the list, it looks remarkably modern.